miloh/foamo/README.md

-fomo foamcutter of machining out
+foamo a 5 axis cnc foamcutter
 ================================

 5 Axis CNC foam cutter with renee wire run by a computer with machinekit